 - e.
-Click OK to return to the Edit Settings window. - Step 17.
-From the Edit Settings window, click OK to finish the vSIM VM configuration. - Step 18.
-From the Recent Tasks panel, check the status of the vSIM VM reconfiguration. - Step 19.
-Start the vSIM: - a.
+Click OK to return to the Edit Settings window. - Step 18.
+From the Edit Settings window, click OK to finish the vSIM VM configuration. - Step 19.
+From the Recent Tasks panel, check the status of the vSIM VM reconfiguration. - Step 20.
+Start the vSIM, using the following steps: - a.
 Locate the vSIM in the Navigator panel and right-click it.

-The Actions menu is displayed. - b.
+The Actions menu opens.

+b.
 Select the Actions→Power→Power On action.

-The vSIM starts the boot process. - Step 20.
-You can connect to the console by using Telnet to connect to the ESXi host (in this example, 192.168.168.15) on the TCP port number you defined earlier (in this example, 12050). - Step 21.
-The TIMOS login screen is displayed when the vSIM is up and running successfully. - Step 22.
+The vSIM starts the boot process.

+Step 21.
+Optionally connect to the console by using Telnet to connect to the ESXi host (in this example, 192.168.168.15) on the TCP port number you defined earlier (in this example, 12050).

+The TIMOS login screen is displayed when the vSIM is up and running successfully.

+Step 22.
 Log in using the following credentials:

-login: admin password: admin
+- login admin - password admin